bmartine24/general_protocols/Ammonium_Assay.md

       1. Primary stock conc. __________ mM (X volume_______ml) = 0.055mM(50ml)
       2. Ex.
 If primary stock is 10mM, X = 0.275ml or 275ul
    2. Combine primary stock volume with up to 50ml of MQ water (Ex.
 275ul primary stock + 9.725ml MQ)
+4. Precondition tubes and pipette tips
+   1. Wash 8x 50ml falcon tubes, 15ml falcon tubes (enough for all samples), the cuvette, and any potential pipette tips with Working Reagent
+   2. Leave overnight
+   3. Rinse with MQ water and leave to dry
+   4. All times after first conditioning, WR rinse isn't required
 3. Standard Preparation
-   1. Wash 8x 50ml falcon tubes 3x with MQ water ****
-   2. Label tubes from 1-8
+   1. Label 8x 50ml tubes from 1-8
-   3. Fill all tubes with 40ml MQ water
+   2. Fill all tubes with 40ml MQ water
-   4. Following the table below, add the designated colume of 55uM secondary standard to each tube.
+   3. Following the table below, add the designated colume of 55uM secondary standard to each tube.
+Wash 8x 50ml falcon tubes 3x with MQ water ****

 | Tube Number | Volume of Secondary Standard (µL)   | Volume of the seawater dilution matrix (mL) |  Final [NH4+] (µM) |
 | ----------- | ----------------------------------- | ------------------------------------------- | ------------------ |